Testing drench effectiveness with a DrenchTest

-- Check that the correct details have been recorded for the tag colour, individual tag numbers, spray mark or other information to identify this treatment group along with the treatment and dose used.
+- Check that the correct details have been recorded for the tag colour, individual tag number, spray mark or other information to identify this treatment group along with the treatment and dose used.

-- Treat each of the 15 sheep very carefully, watching them for a few seconds to see if they spit the drench out.
-If any does, reject this sheep from the trial and substitute with one from the spares, treat and identify this new sheep as for the rest of the group.
-Once treated, ensure they are properly marked and release these sheep from the race.
+- Treat each of the animals very carefully, watching them for a few seconds to see if they spit the drench out.
+If any does, reject this animal from the trial (remove the coloured tag or obscure the coloured mark if one had been applied, to ensure this animal is not sampled later) and substitute with one from the spares.
+Treat and identify this new animal as for the rest of the group.
+Once treated, ensure they are properly marked and release these animals from the race.

 - Thoroughly clean the drench gun and pack between treatment groups, or for syringes, use a new one for each group if possible or clean and check that it is not cracked from being chewed.
 Refill with the next treatment and set up the gun according to the dose calculated earlier.

 - Repeat the above steps for each drench treatment group.